sctplab/SCTP_NKE_ElCapitan/README.md

 `MSG_NOTIFICATION`.
 The other commands add additional files.

 ## Using the SCTP KEXT
+Since the NKE's are not signed, you need the disable the System Integrity Protection as described above.

 ### Loading the SCTP KEXT
 You can load the SCTP kext by executing in a shell
 ```